Among other trending stocks here is the researched list of top 5 defence stocks to invest in.

 Defence & Space Optics (51% of sales), Defence Electronics (26% of revenue), and Heavy Engineering (23% of revenue) are its three business segments.
 It develops ultra-high precision optics for Defence and space applications in Defence & Space Optics.
 Defence Electronics manufactures a wide range of high-performance computing and electrical devices for military purposes.

 This segment’s goods include rugged control systems and mounted command and control systems.
-They produce high-performance, precise mechanical systems for Defence applications in Heavy Engineering.
-The share price and fundamentals of Paras Defence can be tracked from here.
+They produce high-performance, precise mechanical systems for Defence applications in Heavy Engineering, further cementing their position as a top-performing defence stock.

 Now that you have a fair idea about these 5 defence stocks, you can track them by adding them to your watchlist section in the StockEdge App.